Yahaya Ahmad

-Tan Sri Yahaya bin Ahmad (11 August 1947 – 2 March 1997) was the founder, chairman and chief executive officer of the DRB-HICOM Group of Malaysia.
+Yahaya bin Ahmad (11 August 1947 – 2 March 1997) was a Malaysian businessman.
+He was the founder, chairman and chief executive officer of the DRB-HICOM Group.
 He was famously known as Malaysia's "Car Czar".

-Biography
+Early life

-Yahaya Ahmad was born on 11 August 1947 in Marang, Terengganu, Malaysia.
+Yahaya was born on 11 August 1947 in Marang, Terengganu, Malaysia.
 He received his education from Malay College Kuala Kangsar in Kuala Kangsar, Perak.
-Tan Sri Yahaya Ahmad was married with Puan Sri Rohana Othman on 17 January 1979 and have four children.
-They lived in Kelana Jaya, Petaling Jaya, Selangor.
+Yahaya later attended Loughborough University to pursue a degree in automotive engineering.
+He was married to Puan Sri Rohana Othman on 17 January 1979 and have four children—Yatina, Nadiya, Aman and Faez.
+They lived in Kelana Jaya, Selangor.

-DRB HICOM Chairman
+Career

+DRB-HICOM chairman

-Yahaya Ahmad dabbled in the automobile world in 1985 during the launch of Malaysia's national car Proton Saga by then Prime Minister of Malaysia Tun Dr Mahathir Mohamad.
-He was appointed as chairman of the DRB-HICOM on 1 January 1994.
-Through the company, Yahaya Ahmad managed to capture the national carmaker Proton.
+Yahaya dabbled in the automobile world in 1985 during the launch of Malaysia's first national car Proton Saga by then-Malaysian prime minister Mahathir Mohamad.
+He was appointed chairman of the DRB-HICOM on 1 January 1994.
+Through the company, Yahaya managed to capture the national carmaker Proton.
 In the 1990s the Proton Iswara and Proton Wira was launched.
 In April 1996, Proton Tiara was launched.
-Subsequently, in October 1996, Proton through Yahaya Ahmad has taken control of the Lotus.
+Subsequently, in October 1996, Proton and Yahaya took control of British carmaker Lotus in a deal worth £51 million, of which £10 million was funded by Yahaya's personal fortune.
 Then taken over by the Managing Director Datuk Seri Mohd Nadzmi Salleh with Tengku Tan Sri Mahaleel Tengku Ariff.